nginxinc/nginx-s3-gateway/docs/getting_started.md

 - As soon as the pods/deployments are updated, you will see the couple of Env Variables listed below in the pods.
   - `AWS_ROLE_ARN` - Contains IAM Role ARN
   - `AWS_WEB_IDENTITY_TOKEN_FILE`  - Contains the token which will be used to create temporary credentials using AWS Security Token Service.
+- You must also set the `AWS_REGION` and `JS_TRUSTED_CERT_PATH` environment variables as shown below in addition to the normal environment variables listed in the Configuration section.

 The following is a minimal set of resources to deploy:
 ```yaml